rnnh/bioinfo-notebook/docs/cl_intro.md

 This is called the *bash prompt*...

-- *Your UNIX username* is the username you created when installing Ubuntu
+- *Your UNIX username* is the username you created when installing Ubuntu.
 - *Your computer's alias* is the name Ubuntu uses to refer to your computer.
 This will likely contain the model of your computer (e.g. `Latitude-E7270`).
 - The tilde (`~`) indicates that your home directory is the current *working directory*.
 The home directory is located at `/home/` followed by your UNIX username.
 - The dollar sign (`$`) indicates that the terminal is using the `bash` shell language.